matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Trail becomes rocky shoreline for short stretch, then resumes.
 * Continue past closed fishing pier.
 * Continue along path immediately adjacent to Harney Way.
 You will go past concrete traffic barriers and then a small parking lot.
-* **Do not miss this turn**: Stay on path next to road until you arrive at a zebra crossing on your right across from a large, orange condo complex.
+* **Do not miss this turn**: Stay on path next to road until you arrive at a zebra crossing on your right across from the est end of a large, orange condo complex.
+* **Note**: If the trail turns to concrete, you have gone too far.
+Go back to the zebra crossing.
 * Cross Harney Way on crosswalk.
 Proceed one block up Executive Park Blvd.
 * Turn left to remain on Executive Park, continuing west on north sidewalk.
 * Continue through tunnel; you are now on Blanken in Little Hollywood neighborhood.